Port St. Lucie, Florida: Sports

 The baseball stadium of Clover Park was built in time for the 1988 season and holds 7,160 people.

 Port St. Lucie is the spring training home to the New York Mets and two minor league teams: St. Lucie Mets, a Low-A team affiliated with the Florida State League, and the Florida Complex League Mets, a rookie-level team affiliated with the Florida Complex League.
 All three play at Clover Park.

 The PGA Village golf complex includes 54 holes of golf, as well as a learning center and a historical center.
 The city also hosted the Ginn sur Mer Classic at Tesoro, the city's first PGA Tour event, in 2007.

-The city has two soccer clubs, Mako Soccer Club and Port St. Lucie Soccer Club, that field both competitive and recreational teams at several age levels.
+The city has two soccer clubs, Mako Soccer Club and Port St. Lucie SC, that field both competitive and recreational teams at several age levels.
 The Treasure Coast Tritons soccer team also play in the city at the South County Stadium, starting in the 2019 season.

 Port St. Lucie is the home of the 2009 and 2011 national champions in Pop Warner football.
 In 2009, the Jr. Midget Pirates went 16–0 en route to winning the Pop Warner National Championship at Disney's Wide World of Sports Complex.
 In 2001, the Jr. Peewee Pirates went 17–0 in winning the national championship.